yushundong/yushundong.github.io/_pages/about.md

 * Sept.
 2024: Received The College of Arts and Sciences Dean’s Faculty Award.
 I appreciate the generous support from the Dean's office.
 * Sept.
 2024: One papers accepted by EMNLP.
 * Aug.
 2024: We are preparing for seminar series [Student Seminars @FSU](https://cs-fsu.github.io/seminars.html).
 Contact us to present!
 * Aug.
-2024: New position started at [Florida State University](https://www.fsu.edu/).
+2024: New position started  in the [Department of Computer Science at Florida State University](https://www.cs.fsu.edu/department/faculty/).
 * Jun.
 2024: Dissertation defense passed.
 * May 2024: Two papers accepted by SIGKDD.
 * May 2024: One paper accepted by ACL.